technologyEvangelist/hello-world/README.md

 # hello-world

+Hi Humans!

-This is a sample repository for the Maryville ML class
+This is still a sample repository for the Maryville ML class but now we are working on a branch of the Master repository (repo) instead of the master.